mklueh/sexy-csv/README.md

+[DEPRECATED] *This project was moved to the company's internal repository where I work and is not actively maintained anymore here.*

 # SexyCSV

 Java CSV parser / creator with the goal of providing the leanest API possible - based on Java 8 Streaming API